This guide explains what the public register is, what details you need to give us, and how the public can access this information.

 - 20 years after the company’s been dissolved

-Why we cannot remove your data under The General Data Protection Regulation (GDPR)
+Why we cannot remove your data under The UK General Data Protection Regulation (UK GDPR)

-Companies House does not have to comply with requests under the GDPR to exercise the right to erasure or rectification.
-This is because the GDPR allows an exemption under Schedule 2, Part 1 (5) of the Data Protection Act 2018.
+Companies House does not have to comply with requests under the UK GDPR to exercise the right to erasure or rectification.
+This is because Companies House relies on an exemption under Schedule 2, Part 1 (5) of the Data Protection Act 2018.

 This exemption applies to Companies House because we must make information about registered companies available to the public under the Companies Act 2006.

-Read our privacy notice for more information on how we handle your personal data.
+Read our personal information charter for more information on how we handle your personal data.

 Withhold your address from credit reference agencies